Nations Online Logo

 History of Equatorial Guinea

-Equatorial Guinea's history from prehistory until the first elections.
+Wikipedia article about Equatorial Guinea's history from prehistory until today.

 Africa South of the Sahara: Djibouti